FeizaiYiHao/arm-trusted-firmware/bl32/fsp/README.md

 ```

 An initramfs needs an init script that gets executed at boot time.
 So create a
-new file called `init`, open it, and put the following inside:
+new file named `init`, open it, and put the following inside:

 ```
 #!/bin/sh